 Wi-Fi is one of the most precious commodities we use daily.
-It feels like everything is right with the world when it’s running smoothly.
+Everything is right with the world when it’s running smoothly.
 But when there’s any disruption, it can feel like a day-ruining experience, especially if you work from home.
 Tap or click here for essential work-from-home tips.

 Apps that can help you troubleshoot Wi-Fi issues

 Wi-Fi analyzer apps are crucial troubleshooting tools that show how strong your signal is, how congested your network is and the available networks around you.
 This will allow you to pinpoint any potential issue to bolster your connection or get it up and running again.

 Here are two options to get you started for both iOS and Android.

-Opensignal operates off a massive database with hundreds of cell towers that can help map the coverage you need to check.
+Opensignal for iOS and Android operates off a massive database with hundreds of cell towers that can help map the coverage you need to check.
 You can use it to analyze the best spot in your home for a strong connection and rifle through information about your wireless connection and those around you.